zizmorcore/zizmor/CONTRIBUTING.md

 This is intended to be a "high-level" guide with some suggestions for ways to contribute.
-Once you've picked a contribution idea, please see our [development docs] for concrete guidance on specific development tasks (such as building `zizmor` itself or the documentation website).
+Once you've picked a contribution idea, please see our [development docs] for concrete guidance on specific development tasks and style prescriptions.

 ## How to contribute